wanren13/What2Learn/README.md

 # What2Learn
-A web application for student to choice best suitable courses.
+A web application for student to choice most suitable courses.